AP Macro Unit Cheat Sheets

 To be considered money, something must serve as a medium of exchange, store of value, and unit of account.

-• Unit of Account: Standard measure for pricing goods and services.
+A function of money where it serves as a standard measure for pricing goods and services.

 Money Supply